sharmapuneet/weather-forecasting/README.md

 ### BottomComponent

 This component is the third section of sidebar.
-It includes the ramp chart which consumes data from the context and create a Doughnut chart using chartJs library.
+It includes the ramp chart which consumes data from the context and create a Doughnut chart using chartJs library